jonasmalacofilho/post-clock/README.md

 and, if the POST code display hasn't been switched to a different input, have it display them.

-One small complication is that some programs, including the Linux kernel, may by default use writes to port 0x80 as a short delay timer.[^1][^2] But this behavior can be disabled: for example, Linux can be configured to use port 0xED instead, which is also generally safe.
+One small complication is that some programs, including the Linux kernel, may by default use writes to port 0x80 as a short delay timer.
+But this behavior can be disabled: for example, Linux can be configured to use port 0xED instead, which is also generally safe.
+More on this in the following section.

 ## System requirements and preparation

-post-clock requires a recent Linux kernel and a x86 or x86-64 system.
+post-clock requires a x86 or x86-64 system and a Linux kernel with support for capabilities and configurable IO delay; in practice, Linux 4.3 or later is recommended.

 The kernel should be configured to use a port different than 0x80 for I/O delays, or no port at all.
-This can be done at build time with `CONFIG_IO_DELAY_0XED` and similar options or, more commonly, with the `io_delay` boot parameter:
+This can be done with the [`io_delay`] boot parameter:

 ```
 io_delay=       [X86] I/O delay method